Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: Adaptive Combining Analysis

-This expression reveals a fundamental trade-off governed by the size of the strong pilot set, $L_{\mathcal{S}m} $.
-Allocating a pilot to the strong group (i.e., setting $\delta_{mi}=1$) employs ZF to suppress the non-coherent interference from that pilot's UEs as well as other strong pilots UEs.
-However, this comes at the cost of a reduced array gain, $(A - L_{\mathcal{S}_m})$, for all UEs served by the AP, which diminishes the desired signal power.
-Conversely, classifying a pilot as weak preserves the full array gain but forgoes any interference suppression for its UEs.
-This inherent trade-off between maximizing signal strength and minimizing interference makes the grouping problem non-trivial and renders a fixed, network-wide threshold highly suboptimal.
+The optimization is based on a local SINR metric derived from the global SINR expression in \eqref{eq_SINR_G_PFZF}.
+Specifically, the local SINR of UE $t$ at AP $m$ is obtained by assuming that only AP $m$ contributes to the reception of UE $t$.
+Moreover, by substituting $L_{\mathcal{S}_m} {=} \sum_{i=1}^{L_p} \delta_{mi}$, the dependence of the SINR on the pilot-level grouping decision at AP $m$ becomes explicit.
+This explicit representation is essential, as the pilot grouping variables $\{\delta_{mi}\}$ constitute the optimization variables in the proposed framework.
+The resulting local SINR expression is given in \eqref{eq_local_SINR_G_PFZF1}.

-To navigate the above mentioned trade-off, the AP $m$ independently solves a local optimization problem.
-The objective is to select the binary assignment variables $\delta_{mi} \in \{0,1\}$ for all pilots that maximize the sum of the local SEs for all UEs, as defined by
+Allocating a pilot to the strong group ($\delta_{mi}{=}1$) assigns a ZF combining vector to that pilot, thereby suppressing coherent interference from UEs sharing the same pilot as well as from UEs associated with other strong pilots.
+This interference suppression is achieved by consuming one spatial DoF per strong pilot, which reduces the available array gain to $(A{-}L_{\mathcal{S}_m})$ for all UEs served by AP $m$.
+Conversely, classifying a pilot as weak preserves the full array gain but provides no interference suppression for the corresponding UEs.
+This fundamental trade-off between array gain and interference mitigation makes the pilot grouping problem non-trivial and renders fixed, network-wide threshold-based grouping highly suboptimal.
+To navigate this trade-off, AP $m$ independently solves a local optimization problem, which is formulated as

 where $\boldsymbol{\delta}_m = [\delta_{m1}, \delta_{m2}, \cdots, \delta_{mL_p} ]^\intercal $.
 The constraint \eqref{eq_PF_op_sub3} represents the necessary condition of Wishart matrix for interference suppression.
 Also, intuitively, this would otherwise lead to invalid negative values for the desired signal power and coherent interference in the SINR expression.